Limburg an der Lahn: History

-From 1919 to 1923, Limburg was the "capital" of a short-lived state called Free State Bottleneck (or Freistaat Flaschenhals in German) because it was the nearest unoccupied town to the Weimar Republic.
+From 1919 to 1923, Limburg was the "capital" of a short-lived state called Free State Bottleneck (or Freistaat Flaschenhals in German) because during the Allied occupation of the Rhineland it was effectively cut off from the Weimar Republic in an area the shape of a bottle's neck and subsequently separated from its administration.

+In August 1939, shortly before the German invasion of Poland and start of World War II, the German Army established the Dulag G prisoner-of-war camp for Polish POWs in the town.
+The camp was dissolved in January 1941.

 Politics

 Town council

 The municipal election held on 6 March 2016 yielded the following results:

 Mayor

 The town's mayor is currently Marius Hahn (SPD).

 Sponsorship

 In 1956, a sponsorship was undertaken for Sudeten Germans driven out of the town of Uničov, Czech Republic.